Drying out today, windy & cool - NewsBreak

 Drying out today, windy & cool

-Showers move out this morning, and the rest of the day will be dry.
-The sun will break out for a few hours, before more clouds roll in for the latter half of the day.
-Temperatures will run well above normal, with windy conditions and highs in the mid 50s.
+The sun will break out for a few hours today, before more clouds roll in for the latter half of the day.
+Temperatures will run well above normal, with windy conditions and highs in the mid-50s.

 TODAY: Clouds and a period of some sun.
 Windy and cool.
 High 54